security-notes/infobyte-faraday-wiki/Install-steps.md

 # Ubuntu/Kali
-Faraday use postgresql > 9.5 as database.
-First of all, you'll need to install it locally or in a remote server.
+First of all, you'll need to install postgresql > 9.5 locally or in a remote server.
 You can run:
 ```
 sudo apt install postgresql
 #Verify postgres version > 9.5